Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Introduction

-is guaranteed to exist in the local regime~$r < \sqrt{{2L}/{\eps}}$; however exhibiting it is~\textsf{PPAD}-hard already when~$r \ge \sqrt{{L}/{\eps}}$ and~$\max\{L, G, B, 1/\eps,1/r\} = O(\textsf{poly}(d))$~\cite[Theorems~4.3 and 4.4]{daskalakis2020complexity}. \end{itemize} These two negative results demonstrate to us that approximating even a stationary point, or a local min-max point for large enough neighborhood, is virtually impossible without imposing additional structure on~\cref{opt:min-max}.
+is guaranteed to exist in the local regime~$\odima{\delta} \le \odima{\sqrt{{2\eps}/{L}}}$; however\odima{,} exhibiting it is~\textsf{PPAD}-hard already when~$\odima{\delta} \ge \sqrt{\odima{{\eps}/{L}}}$ and~$\max\{L, G, B, 1/\eps,1/\odima{\delta}\} = O(\textsf{poly}(d))$; see~\cite[Theorems~4.3--4.4]{daskalakis2020complexity}.\footnote{\odima{This hardness result specifically applies when the constraints are coupled, i.e., $\cP = \{(x,y) \in [0,1]^{2d}: \max\{|x_1-y_1|, |x_2-y_2|\} \le \delta \}$ with~$d \ge 2$; see~\cite[Eq.~(6.1)]{daskalakis2020complexity}.
+To the best of our knowledge, extending this result to the case of uncoupled constraints (i.e., with~$\cP = X \times Y$) is still an open problem.} } \end{itemize} These two negative results demonstrate that approximating even a stationary point, or a local min-max point for a large enough neighborhood, is virtually impossible without imposing additional structure on~\cref{opt:min-max}.
 As such, existing {\em positive} results rely on adding this structure in one way or another.
-In particular, a common methodology is to ``mimic'' the case of a VI with a monotone operator~\cite{nemirovski2004prox} by imposing pseudomonotonicity, the Minty condition, or contraction of the best response mappings~\cite{facchinei2007finite,PangRaza16,dang2015convergence,mertikopoulos2018mirror,rafique2021weakly,song2021optimistic,diakonikolas2021efficient,lee2021semi,liu2019decentralized,barazandeh2021solving}.
+In particular, a common methodology is to ``mimic'' the case of~\odima{an MVI}~\cite{nemirovski2004prox} by imposing pseudomonotonicity, the Minty condition, or contraction of the best response mappings~\cite{facchinei2007finite,PangRaza16,dang2015convergence,mertikopoulos2018mirror,rafique2021weakly,song2021optimistic,diakonikolas2021efficient,lee2021semi,liu2019decentralized,barazandeh2021solving}.
 However, these assumptions are restrictive and rarely satisfied in modern applications; see~\cite{razaviyayn2020nonconvex} for a detailed discussion.
 In addition, they are tied to the Nashian paradigm, wheras applications tend to call for the Stackelbergian one.
-Other interesting approaches rely upon restricting the nature and level of coupling between the variables~\cite{grimmer2020landscape} or the power of the max-player~\cite{fiez2021minimax}.
+Other interesting approaches rely upon restricting the nature and level of coupling between the variables~\cite{grimmer2020landscape} or the power of the maximizing player~\cite{fiez2021minimax}.
 Yet another recent line of research advocated an alternative to the local Nash equilibria---``greedy adversarial equilibria'' that are computationally feasibile, but at the expense of a certain loss of transparency and interpretability~\cite{mangoubi2021greedy,keswani2020convergent}.
 Finally, a growing body of literature is devoted to the asymptotic behavior of algorithms~\cite{wang2019solving,domingo2020mean,mazumdar2019finding,fiez2020gradient,hsieh2020limits}, and structural results for GANs and adversarial training~\cite{heusel2017gans,mescheder2017numerics,liang2018interaction,farnia2020gans}.